Adrastea: The Inescapable Goddess of Divine Retribution

 Significance in Greek Culture

-Though not as widely worshipped as Olympian gods, Adrastea represented an important concept in Greek thought: the idea that fate and justice were inescapable.
+Though not as widely worshiped as Olympian gods, Adrastea represented an important concept in Greek thought: the idea that fate and justice were inescapable.
 Her presence served as a warning against arrogance and defiance of divine law.
 Philosophers like Plato referenced her as a symbol of natural order, emphasizing that no one, not even kings, could evade destiny.

 In later traditions, Adrastea's role merged with other deities of fate, such as the Moirai (the Fates), reinforcing her connection to the unchangeable threads of destiny.